 Mistake 1: Regurgitating resume content

 As an interviewee, if you’re asked to introduce yourself, give an overview of your background, or describe the projects you’ve worked on, be sure to bring something unique to your answer beyond what’s on your resume.
-Otherwise you’re just wasting time that’s better spend on other topics.
+Otherwise you’re just wasting time that’s better spent on other topics.
 One idea: have an elevator pitch for yourself.

 And interviewers?
 Avoid this by 1) reviewing the candidate’s resume ahead of time, so you don’t feel the need to ask for an overview, 2) gently interrupting if an answer veers into rote regurgitation, or 3) avoid these kinds of questions altogether.
 Better to just jump into the meat of the conversation, because interview time is precious.
 Speaking of…